gargalloeric/k8s-learning/docs/pods.md

 > [!IMPORTANT]
 > Newly created clusters implement a very lax network security policy for simplicity. **You should use Kubernetes Network Policies and other measures to secure it.**

+## Multi-container Pods Init Containers vs Sidecars

+**Init containers**: It runs in the same Pod as the main app, but Kubernetes guarantees that this container will start and finish before the main application container.
+It will be run only once.
+The purpose of init container is to prepare and initialize the environment for the main application container.

+> [!INFO]
+> If multiple init containers, Kubernetes runs them in the same order as they appear in the manifest.
+And starts the main application container once all init containers have finished.

+**Sidecars containers**: It runs alongiside the main application container, it's job is to provide additional functionality without having to add it to the main application.

+You define sidecars as init containers with the `restartPolicy`set to `Always`.